Rake History, Family Crest & Coats of Arms

 Rake Spelling Variations

-Welsh surnames, there are an inordinately large number of spelling variations of those surnames.
+Although there are not an extremely large number Welsh surnames, there are an inordinately large number of spelling variations of those surnames.
 This variety of spellings began almost immediately after the acceptance of surnames within Welsh society.
 As time progressed, these old Brythonic names were eventually were recorded in English.
 This process was problematic in that many of the highly inflected sounds of the native language of Wales could not be properly captured in English.
 Some families, however, did decide to modify their own names to indicate a branch loyalty within the family, a religious adherence, or even a patriotic affiliation.
 The name Rake has seen various spelling variations: Raikes, Raike, Raik, Rakes, Rake and others.

 Early Notables of the Rake family (pre 1700)

-Another 26 words (2 lines of text) are included under the topic Early Rake Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Rake Notables in all our PDF Extended History products and printed products wherever possible.

 In the late 19th and early 20th centuries, many people from Wales joined the general migration to North America in search of land, work, and freedom.
 These immigrants greatly contributed to the rapid development of the new nations of Canada and the United States.
 They also added a rich and lasting cultural heritage to their newly adopted societies.
 Investigation of immigration and passenger lists has revealed a number of people bearing the name Rake: